artur-gajewski/blogit/README.md

 #AddSearch implementation

-This blog features, along it's own native search function, a possibility to use AddSearch's technology to index the whole blog and to use their plugin to generate very nice search function.
+This blog features, along it's own native search function, a possibility to use AddSearch's technology to index the whole blog and to use their plugin to generate very nice content search based on a search word.

 In order to replace the blog's own search function with AddSearch plugin, you must obtain a site specific key from [www.addsearch.com](http://www.addsearch.com) and insert it into the addsearch_key variable in parameters.yml file.